shreshthtuli/FlockSim/README.md

-    include : Contains all header files for the project screen : some screens showing different features src : source (C++, XML) files developed for the software lib : contains standard header files not created by the owners of this repository
+    include : Contains all header files for the project screen : some screens showing different features src : source (C++, XML) files developed for the software lib : contains standard libraries of OpenGL and Qt for UI

 Qt and OpenGL